 On January 31, 2014, we issued 14,333,334 shares of our Common Stock and 583,334 shares of our Convertible Preferred Stock pursuant to certain stock purchase agreements, dated as of December 22, 2013 (the "Stock Purchase Agreements"), for an aggregate \$250.0 million in cash.
-We used the proceeds from these transactions to, among other things, (i) repay our 6% Convertible Senior Notes ("6% Notes") at their maturity on February 15, 2014 and (ii) repurchase \$90.9 million of our Series A Convertible Senior Secured Notes ("Series A Notes").
-The Company will redeem the remaining Series A Notes on August 5, 2014.
-In February 2014, the Company deposited \$89.6 million with the trustee in order to fund the redemption (including accrued interest), and thereby discharged the indenture governing the Series A Notes.
+We used the proceeds from these transactions to, among other things, (i) repay our 6% Convertible Senior

+Notes ("6% Notes") at their maturity on February 15, 2014 and (ii) repurchase \$90.9 million of our Series A Convertible Senior Secured Notes ("Series A Notes").
+In February 2014, the Company deposited \$89.6 million with the trustee to fund the redemption (including accrued interest), and thereby discharged the indenture governing the Series A Notes.
+The Company used the cash deposited with the trustee to redeem its Series A Notes on August 5, 2014.

-Also on January 31, 2014, certain holders of our 10% Series B Convertible Senior Secured Notes ("Series B Notes") exchanged their outstanding balances at a conversion price of \$15.00 per share, while another holder converted its Series B Notes in accordance with their terms.
+Also on January 31, 2014, certain holders of our 10% Series B Convertible Senior Secured Notes ("Series B Notes") exchanged their outstanding balances at a conversion price of \$15.00 per share, while another holder converted its Series B Notes in accordance with their existing terms.
 We also amended the indenture governing our Series B Notes to eliminate substantially all of the restrictive covenants, certain events of default and other related provisions contained in the indenture and to release and discharge the liens on the collateral securing the Series B Notes.